APHGames/web/docs/brand.md

 Ultimately, in 2020, a fully-fledged brand template was introduced - color palette, a logo that has a good ring to the course itself, and unique visuals, including a grid-like pattern for the slides, suggesting graph paper for architectural sketches.
 All fancy animations from 2019 have receded in a blaze of simplicity and minimalism.

 In 2021, some minor changes were introduced - slightly modified logo and better color selection for the diagrams.

+In 2022, final touches were made and the black-and-white version was promoted as the main version of the logo.

 ## Logo